slime/slime/CONTRIBUTING.md

 not mentioned here, it's a safe bet that some particular mechanism you're interested in stayed the same.

-### SWANK-loading method
+### SLYNK-loading method

-SLIME immediately tells the Lisp process started by Emacs to use its own "swank-loader.lisp" to compile and load all possibly available lisp under its directory (including contrib's) before the SWANK server is created with `SWANK:CREATE-SERVER`.
+SLIME immediately tells the Lisp process started by Emacs to use its own "slynk-loader.lisp" to compile and load all possibly available lisp under its directory (including contrib's) before the SLYNK server is created with `SLYNK:CREATE-SERVER`.

-In SLY, the elisp variable `sly-init-function` is set to `sly-init-using-asdf` by default, meaning that `M-x sly` will try to load SWANK via `ASDF:LOAD-SYSTEM`.
+In SLY, the elisp variable `sly-init-function` is set to `sly-init-using-asdf` by default, meaning that `M-x sly` will try to load SLYNK via `ASDF:LOAD-SYSTEM`.

 Contribs are also represented as ASDF system, so subsequent contrib requests also load these on-demand via `ASDF:LOAD-SYSTEM` rather than always forcing them on the user's Lisp run-time.

-The previous item allows the developer to write completely independent third-party extensions to SLY, with both SLY and SWANK.
+The previous item allows the developer to write completely independent third-party extensions to SLY, with both SLY and SLYNK.
 See the URL http://github.com/capitaomorte/sly-hello-world for an example extension.

-Additionally, if SLY detects that ASDF is not available in the Lisp run-time, it will fallback to the old `swank-loader.lisp` mechanism, which has also been revised to support the previous two use cases.
+Additionally, if SLY detects that ASDF is not available in the Lisp run-time, it will fallback to the old `slynk-loader.lisp` mechanism, which has also been revised to support the previous two use cases.
 Any of the two methods is transparent from Emacs's perspective.